SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 archivedreason: null
 guid: d35b49bf-bdd1-48eb-bc1d-944cdc5be4dc
 ---
 As a software developer, you are going to create Pull Requests (PRs) that you want to be easy for others to review and approve.
-The quality of a Pull Request can vary - from cryptic to very well-written.
+The quality of a Pull Request can vary - from cryptic to well-written.

-Including a little bit of context can help your reviewer understand changes quickly so they can review your PR faster, and also give better suggestions.
+Including a little bit of context helps your reviewer understand changes quickly so they can review your PR faster and give better suggestions.

-There are 3 things you can do to improve your Pull Request:
+There are 2 easy things you can do to improve your Pull Request:

 <!--endintro-->